School Refusal: Parents

-- To stay away from objects or situations at school that make the child feel unpleasant physical symptoms or general distress.
+- To stay away from objects or situations at school that makes your child feel unpleasant physical symptoms.

-- To stay away from social or evaluative situations at school that are painful to the child (Social Anxiety Disorder).
+- To stay away from social or evaluative situations at school that are painful to your child (Social Anxiety Disorder).

 - To receive attention from a parent or a significant other (Separation Anxiety Disorder).